ZenyWay/worker-proxy/README.md

 ```

 ### module: `my-service`
-example of a sample third-party service module
+sample third-party service module that we want to spawn in a dedicated Worker
-that we want to spawn in a dedicated Worker thread and proxy in the main thread.
+and proxy in the main thread.
 the service module is not part of the `worker-proxy` module.

 ```ts